cgreenwood23/finalCapstone/README.md

 ## Example Output
-Bar plot shows all of the reviewed Amazon products against their average sentiment analysis score.
+The output bar plot shows all of the reviewed Amazon products against their average sentiment analysis score.

+By calculating the average sentiment score for each product and plotted them against each other, we can show that the ‘All-New Fire HD 8 Tablet’ has the highest average sentiment analysis score out of all the products in the dataset and was the most positively reviewed, whereas the ‘Amazon Fire TV with 4K Ultra HD and Alexa Voice Remote’ has the lowest average sentiment analysis score and was the most negatively reviewed.

 ![Average Sentiment Analysis per Product](https://github.com/cgreenwood23/finalCapstone/assets/153872154/aef94e25-2954-4d93-8cbb-1d59a0af4794)